-- Understanding the origins of skills is essential in understanding inequality and effective policies to combat it, as measured in many ways. - Gaps in skills between advantaged and disadvantaged children open up. - Family life plays an enormously important role in shaping skills.

-- Understanding the origins of skills is essential in understanding inequality and effective policies to combat it, as measured in many ways. - open up.
+- Understanding the origins of skills is essential in understanding inequality and effective policies to combat it, as measured in many ways. - Gaps in skills between advantaged and disadvantaged children open up. - Family life plays an enormously important role in shaping skills. - Progress in the economics of the family is essential in shaping understanding of the origins of inequality. - Much recent work shows the importance of the early years in shaping skills.